zolex/symfony-grpc-server/README.md

 ### Add new services

 * Put your custom `.proto` files in the `/proto` directory *(php namespaces must begin with "Modix\\Grpc\\Service" otherwise automatic service registration does not work)*
-* import your service protos in `config/services.proto`
+* import your service protos in `proto/services.proto`
 * generate the php code with `docker-compose run protoc make code`
-* create a service class in `src\Services` that extends your generated Interface
+* create a service class in `src\Services` that implements your generated interface

 ### Database